Labor Lawyer in Nantes

 I can also assist you in taking concrete steps when necessary, such as exercising your right to report a safety concern, your right to withdraw from work, or communicating with occupational health services.

-Since every situation is unique, my support is always tailored to your needs.
+Every situation is unique, and my support is always tailored to your case.

 Certain work-related situations can have a direct impact on your health.
 These may include professional exhaustion, burnout, a workplace accident, or an occupational illness.